|Discovered by||Ytterbium was discovered by Jean Charles Galissard de Marignac|

 |ChemSpider ID||22428||ChemSpider is a free chemical database|

 - Ytterbium is an element of the periodic table with an atomic number of 70, discovered by Jean de Marignac in the year 1878.
-The element is named after Ytterby, Sweden.
+The element is named after Ytterby, the village in Sweden.

 - It is a white silvery, soft, ductile and rare earth metal.

-- It is attacked by the strong acids and reacts slowly with cold water and air.
-The oxide forms a protective layer on the surface when reacted or oxidized in air.
+- It is attacked by strong acids and reacts slowly with cold water and air.
+It is oxidised by air to the corresponding oxide which forms the protective layer on the surface of Ytterbium.
+It tarnishes slowly in the air to golden or brown colour.

-- Physical properties of Ytterbium differ widely when compared to other elements.
+- The physical properties of Ytterbium differ widely when compared to other elements.

-- Usually, elements will have ferromagnetic and antiferromagnetic properties at low temperatures but it is paramagnetic at a temperature of 0.1 Kelvin.
+- Usually, elements will have ferromagnetic and antiferromagnetic properties at low temperatures but it is paramagnetic at a temperature above 1.0 Kelvin.
+The alpha allotrope of Ytterbium is diamagnetic.

-- Ytterbium clocks are the World’s most stable atomic clock.
-Numerous atoms present in the element made the clock more stable.
+- Ytterbium clocks are the world’s most stable atomic clock.
+Numerous atoms present in the element make the clock more stable

 - It is used as a doping agent to improve the strength, grain refinement and mechanical properties of stainless steel.